Hsiu-YiLin/hsrac-homepage/README.md

 The backend of these pages are built with Ruby on Rails.

-The frontend are built with HTML, CSS, Javascript, Bootstrap.
+The frontend are built with:
+    -HTML
+    -CSS
+    -Javascript
+    -Bootstrap

 The header is the footer.